scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 =============================

-scrapy-zyte-api’s session API offers a higher-level API on top of client-managed sessions, to enjoy some of the advantages of client-managed sessions (e.g. expiring specific sessions) while removing some of their drawbacks (management overhead).
+scrapy-zyte-api’s session API offers a higher-level API on top of :ref:`client-managed sessions <zyte-api-session-id>`, to enjoy some of the advantages of client-managed sessions (e.g. expiring specific sessions) while removing some of their drawbacks (management overhead).

 To use scrapy-zyte-api’s session API, define :setting:`ZYTE_API_SESSION_PARAMS` or :setting:`ZYTE_API_SESSION_CHECKER`.